videolan/vlc/README.md

-# VLC media player by ramu
+# VLC media player by ramu rr

 hi ramut add
 **VLC** is a libre and open source **media player** and **multimedia engine**,